Vertin-vv/Vertin-vv/README.md

 ## Hi there 👋
+I like vertin in Reverse: 1999 very much!
 <!--
 **Vertin-vv/Vertin-vv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.